nmei-42/42-Fractol/README.md

 # 42-Fractol
 Exploring the wonderful world of fractals with the 42 mlx library.

-This program will generate a number of escape time fractals with the ability to zoom, cool color animations, and in some cases mouse interactivity!
+This program will generate a number of escape time fractals with the ability to zoom, cool color animations, and in some cases, mouse interactivity!

 ### Installation
 To generate an executable for this project run `make` in the root of the project directory after you've downloaded or cloned it.